 e) Children have a right to spend time on a regular basis with, and communicate on a regular basis with, both their parents and other people significant to their care, welfare and development (such as grandparents and other relatives).

-If you are a dad going thought the family law system and you are being shut out from having the relationship you would like to achieve with your child, then call us for your initial free family law consultation.
+If you are a dad going thought the family law system and you are being shut out from having the relationship you would like to achieve with your child, then call us for your family law consultation.